alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 the Simulated.
 Our whole universe would just be a lower dimensional slice of their (much cooler) universe, as an infinite plane would be to us.
-It's popular maybe because it sounds cool and it is just hard to disprove.
+This possibility sounds cool and is hard to disprove.
 On the other hand, information will run out in any higher dimension anyway.

 As the next step,